Eco-Efficiency, Energy and

 Nouryon conducts an annual water risk assessment with a survey of all sites globally.
 We have also used the WRI Aqueduct tool to further inform water risks that forms the basis of our assessment of sites with high water stress.

-Between 2019 and 2024, our freshwater consumption intensity increased by 4%.
-We are in the process of formulating a plan to ensure that we achieve our 2030 freshwater consumption intensity target.
+Between 2019 and 2025, our freshwater consumption intensity increased by 4%.
+We are currently developing a comprehensive plan to ensure that we meet our 2030 freshwater consumption intensity target.
+In addition, certain manufacturing sites have implemented measures to reduce freshwater consumption.

-A rainwater harvesting system was successfully implemented at the Mahad site in India.
+We operate a rainwater harvesting system at our Mahad site in India.
 This system involves the collection of rainwater from a rooftop area of 100 square meters and its diversion into a water storage tank.
 The system is designed to collect approximately 300 cubic meters of rainwater annually.

 Related content